nemein/com_meego_packages/readme.markdown

   map all the package categories.
 One or many package category belongs to a base category.

   Base categories are used in the UI of MeeGo Apps.
-If there is no base category defined then the application revert to package categories.
+If there is no base category defined then MeeGo Apps reverts to package categories.